MSungK/PerVL-Bench/README.md

 ---
 ## Acknowledgement
 This dataset is constructed based on the [Yo’LLaVA](https://arxiv.org/abs/2406.09400) and [MC-LLaVA](https://arxiv.org/abs/2411.11706) datasets.
-We express our gratitude for your excellent research.
+Thank you for your outstanding work!

 ---
 ## License